 How do I apply for Financial Aid?

 Students who wish to apply for need-based financial aid should file the Free Application for Federal Student Aid (FAFSA) at fafsa.gov by April 15 for the following fall semester.
-Spring term entries need to update their FAFSA to include The University of Scranton (code 003384) on the college section.
+FAFSA forms that have already been submitted will need to be updated to include The University of Scranton (code 003384) on the college section.

 Please contact the Financial Aid Office at 1-888-SCRANTON or email email@example.com for questions regarding the transfer of specific financial aid awards.
 Outside scholarships can be researched at fastweb.com.